 Tone is Everything

-I cannot tell you the number of emails I’ve received in the past few days that come across as utterly tone-deaf.
-For example, a local cafe tried to play up their bar offerings with a headline implying that it was OK to come in and drink because they didn’t have Corona beer.
+I cannot tell you the number of emails I’ve received in the past few days that come across as utterly oblivious, like the bar that sent an email blast saying it was OK because they didn’t have Corona beer.
 Maybe that joke would have landed OK two weeks prior but by the time it was sent, Oregon had declared a State of Emergency and public health authorities were pleading with people to avoid all unnecessary movement outside their homes.

 The COVID-19 situation is changing by the hour and marketers need to consider the following when messaging their audiences: